 - Microsoft Visual Studio – Includes native support for Node.JS

-- Bluemix – An easy-to-use IDE and quick code editor that includes support for dragging files to new directories, importing source code, and deploy/manage apps on the cloud
+- Bluemix – An easy-to-use IDE and quick code editor that includes support for dragging files to new directories, importing source code, and deploy/manage cloud migration

 - Eclipse – Designed for Java and easily integrates Node.JS extensions